chaseruskin/legoHDL/README.md

 To learn more about the powers of legoHDL, read the [documentation](https://c-rus.github.io/legoHDL/).

 ## __Roadmap__
 Check out the [roadmap](https://github.com/c-rus/legoHDL/projects/1) to see what features and enhancements are currently being worked on.
+This project is under active development, so features may change or be added.

 ## __Trying it out__

-1. Make sure a version of python >=3.5 and git are installed.
+1. Make sure python as version 3.5+ and git are installed.

 `python --version`